sagirumati/EviewsR/README.md

 EViews can communicate with R, users still need to switch to type-setting application to embed the EViews outputs.
 Specifically:

--   I wish I could embed EViews codes on R Markdown or Quarto document
+-   I wish I could embed EViews codes in R Markdown or Quarto document

 -   I wish I could dynamically import the EViews outputs (graphs, tables, equation and series) individually or at once into R, R